nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-ldap/README.md

  * _extraDataMapping_: Optionally map extra LDAP attributes to _user.extraData_.
 The key in the map is the extraData property, the value the LDAP attribute (default: null)
  * _secretsMapping_: Optionally map extra LDAP attributes to _user.secrets_ (default: null)
  * _groupToRoleMapping_: An optional JSON file that contains a user group to roles mapping
+ * _userToRoleMapping_: An optional JSON file that contains a user name to roles mapping
  * _authenticationTimeoutSec_: The inactivity time after that the authentication expires.
 Since this plugin uses the session to store make sure the session _cookie.maxAge_ is greater than this value.

 For a server that requires TLS you have to provide a _tlsOptions_ object: